nwee/Sample-Programs/README.md

 # Sample-Programs

-Hi, I'm Nelson Wee and this is a few programs, projects, and assignments I've done in various languages.
+Hi, I'm Nelson Wee and these are a few programs, projects, and assignments I've done in various languages.